LUMII-Syslab/imcs_layoutengine/doc/IMCSDiagramLayout.md

 ## IMCSDiagramLayout Methods

-Notice id&#39;s are of Java type long, but x, y, width and height are doubles.
+Please, notice that id&#39;s are of Java type long, but x, y, width and height are doubles.

 **IMCSDiagramLayout.addBox(boxId, x, y, w, h)** adds a box with the given id (some integer), x, y, width, and height to the layout;